shahar603/SpaceXtract/README.md

 Documentation
 --------------------
 The module contains quite a lot of functions, but only a few are made for the user.
-Here are details about the useful functions for the user from help(extract).
+Here are details about the useful functions for the user from the documentation.

 ```
 calc_altitude(frame)